Sree Chaitanya College

 Sree Chaitanya College is a college in Habra in the state of West Bengal.
-It offers Undergraduate and Post Gradduate courses arts and sciences.
+It offers Undergraduate and Post Graduate courses arts and sciences.
 It is affiliated to West Bengal State University.

 History

 The college was established in 1956, for providing higher education to local students.
 Habra Siksha Parishad took initiative with the help of the then Chief Minister, late Dr. Bidhan Chandra Roy for the purpose.
 This project was given a proper shape by the Minister in the D.r Roy's Cabinet, Mr. Tarun Kanti Ghosh, who was also an MLA from Habra.
 The College began its journey in the premises of Habra High School. thereafter shifted to site of Bangiya Christian Council and finally to its present premises on 5 October 1958.
 Presently the Sree Chaitanya College is situated in more than 20 acres of land beside the Jessore Road which is about 46 km from Kolkata.

 Kalyan Niyogi stood 3rd in Pre-University Examination in 1961.
 He is the first person to receive a position in the Calcutta University examination.